 December 23rd is called Þorláksmessa - St. Thorlakur's Day

 Þorlákur Þórhallsson was and is Iceland's major Saint, and he died on this day.
-In respect to him, people shouldn't be eating heavy and big meals the day before Christmas Eve, so they mostly eat skata - fermented fish smelling like, hmm, not very good to be honest.
+Concerning him, people shouldn't be eating heavy and big meals the day before Christmas Eve, so they mostly eat skate-fermented fish smelling like, hmm, not very good to be honest.
 Some people love it, some hate it, and there is nothing in between.
-After eating skata we sure you will enjoy your next meals much more!
+After eating the skate we are sure you will enjoy your next meals much more!

 December 24th is called Aðfagadagur - Christmas Eve

-On December 24th, some stores might still be open in the morning, but in the afternoon almost everything closes down and everybody head home to their families to prepare the big evening.
+On December 24th, some stores might still be open in the morning, but in the afternoon almost everything closes down and everybody heads home to their families to prepare for the big evening.
 Some families eat very delicious rice porridge dessert with whipped cream, similar to Riz à l'amande while playing the game.
 Rules are simple.
-One whole almond is put in bowl and excitement revolves around who is going to find the almond.
-The lucky one gets the gift which has been bought.
+One whole almond is put in a bowl and excitement revolves around who is going to find the almond.
+The lucky one gets the gift that has been bought.

 You can be sure that almost every Icelander gets a piece of new clothes and a book as a present.
-It is a fact that Iceland is a country with the most sold books per person.
+It is a fact that Iceland is the country with the most sold books per person.
 After dinner and unpacking, some Icelanders go to the cemetery to light a candle for loved ones.
-Some visit their closest family members, sit down with them, eat dessert like homemade ice cream (ou yes, cannot be missed), cookies, chocolate candy.
-Some stay at home and read through all the Christmas cards they received, read their new book or play cards.
+Some visit their closest family members, sit down with them, and eat desserts like homemade ice cream (ou yes, cannot be missed), cookies, and chocolate candy.
+Some stay at home and read through all the Christmas cards they received, read their new book, or play cards.

 December 25th is called Jóladagur - Christmas Day

-The December 25th is the day when Icelanders have a relaxed morning, eat leftovers, drink a coffee while the kids are watching cartoons or play with their new toys.
-This day is for meeting with family again and enjoy time together.
-Dinner dish is mostly "hangikjöt" (smoked lamb), boiled potatoes and the sauce called Uppstúf, based on boiled potatoes, butter, flour, sugar and milk.
-Icelanders eat Laufabrauð with a lot of butter, and then it is just about watching all typical Christmas movies.
+December 25th is the day when Icelanders have a relaxed morning, eat leftovers, and drink coffee while the kids are watching cartoons or playing with their new toys.
+This day is for meeting with family again and enjoying time together.
+The dinner dish is mostly "hangikjöt" (smoked lamb), boiled potatoes, and a sauce called Uppstúf, based on boiled potatoes, butter, flour, sugar, and milk.
+Icelanders eat Laufabrauð with a lot of butter, and then it is just about watching all the typical Christmas movies.
 All stores and other public places are closed.

 December 26th is called Annar Jóladagur - Boxing Day

-A day for rest and chill with friends and family, although if you feel like it, you can go out to party, go to the cinema or do other activities.
-December 24th and 25th are just considered as inappropriate days for the public to be partying and drinking.
+A day for rest and chilling with friends and family, although if you feel like it, you can go out to a party, go to the cinema or do other activities.
+December 24th and 25th are just considered inappropriate days for the public to be partying and drinking.